 Mike Sherels is in his second year as an assistant coach at his alma mater Minnesota.
 Sherels coaches the linebackers after being promoted to the position in March 2014.

 Sherels coached All-Big Ten First Team honoree Damien Wilson in 2014.
-Wilson led Minnesota with 119 tackles (third in the Big Ten).
+Wilson led Minnesota with 119 tackles, which ranked third in the Big Ten.
 He made 10.5 tackles-for-loss, which included 4.0 sacks.
-Wilson also recorded one interception, three pass breakups, one forced fumble and two fumble recoveries.
+He also recorded one interception, three pass breakups, one forced fumble and two fumble recoveries.
 Two more members of Sherels' linebacking corps were in the Gophers' top six tacklers, as De'Vondre Campbell made 75 stops (third) and Jack Lynn made 57 (sixth).

-Sherels worked with the linebackers as a defensive graduate assistant in 2013 and most recently was an assistant coordinator of recruiting operations with the Gophers.
-Sherels joined the staff in early 2011 as aspecial assistant to the head coach.
-He has also worked closely with Minnesota's alumni.
+Sherels worked with the Minnesota linebackers as a defensive graduate assistant in 2013 and was also an assistant coordinator of recruiting operations in 2014.
+Sherels joined the staff in early 2011 as a special assistant to the head coach and has also worked closely with Minnesota's alumni.